Pope Leo XIII: Death

 Leo XIII was the first pope to be born in the 19th century and was also the first to die in the 20th century, living to the age of 93.
 He is the oldest verified pope to have served in the office.
 (Note: Pope Benedict XVI served as "Pope emeritus" from his resignation as pope at the age of 86 to his death at 95.)
-There are three other popes that are claimed to have lived longer than Pope Leo XIII: Pope St Agatho (574–681), who died at the age of 107; Pope Gregory IX (1145–1241), who died at the age of 96; and Pope Adrian I (700–795), who died at the age of 95.
+There are three other popes that are claimed to have lived longer than Pope Leo XIII: Pope St Agatho (c.
+577–681), who died aged approximately 104; Pope Gregory IX (1145–1241), who died at the age of 96; and Pope Adrian I (700–795), who died at the age of 95.
 However, although there is some contemporary documentation attesting to their ages, there is not sufficient evidence for them to be verified with complete certainty; this is due to the poor record keeping typical of the era in which they lived.

 At the time of his death, Leo XIII was the third-longest-reigning pope (25 years), exceeded only by his immediate predecessor, Pius IX (31 years), and Saint Peter (38 years).

 He was entombed in Saint Peter's Basilica only briefly after his funeral; he was later moved to the Basilica of Saint John Lateran, his cathedral church as the Bishop of Rome, and a church in which he took a particular interest.
 He was moved there in late 1924.
 Leo was the last pope not to be buried in St. Peter's Basilica until Pope Francis was interred at Santa Maria Maggiore in 2025.